A Brief History of Radial Engines

 During W.W.I, LeRhone, Gnome and Bentley rotary engines provided the necessary power, while avoiding the difficulties of liquid cooling, in the harsh airborne environment.

 The rotary is characterized by a crank fixed to the fuselage and a spinning row of cylinders.
 This provided the necessary cooling for high power engines, before high strength materials were available.
 While these engines had the necessary high power-to-weight ratio for flight, the gyroscope effect limited the ability of the aircraft to maneuver properly.
-After a brief debut on the world stage during W.W.I, the rotary engine was gone.
+After a brief debut on the world stage during W.W.I, the rotary engine faded into history.

 In the 1920s, the development of the radial engine continued along two very different paths.

 Sleeve Valve Radial

 Based on the pioneering work of Sir Harry Ricardo, Sir Roy Fedden and Leonard F. Butler at England's Bristol engine works, developed a series of remarkable sleeve valve radial engines.
 These were characterized by a conventional main crank and piston arrangement.
 Surrounding the piston was a thin hollow sleeve between the piston and cylinder.
 Each sleeve was driven by a smaller crank running at half the crankshaft speed.

 The porting was accomplished by moving the sleeve in an elliptical path.
 The ports aligned to allow the introduction of the fuel and air mixture and the exhaust of the combustion gasses.